 If you want to increase your revenue from your blog (either website or vlog), you need more traffic, especially buying readers.
 Right?
 To get more quality traffic, you have to engage in search engine optimization, social media optimization, and email marketing.
 But what’s the best way to drive thousands of traffic to your website?

-What’s keyword research and why keyword research
+What is keyword research and why should you care?

 Now you know you must use keywords in your blog posts.
 How do you find the best keywords for a website which will increase your revenue?